Xaxis/jquery.php/README.md

 ### Chain Mode
 This is the default mode of operation of the plugin and calling the `chain` method directly is not required.
-Chain mode allows for calling sequences of PHP functions in a chain (functionality that is not provided for PHP functions in PHP itself.
+Chain mode allows for calling sequences of PHP functions in a chain (functionality that is not provided for PHP functions in PHP itself).

-* The first method called in a chain is passed the given functions default parameters
+* The first method called in a chain is passed that function's parameters as usual
-* Methods after the first down the chain are given the returned data from the last function call via empty array that is used as a flag that tells jquery.php which parameter to pass that data to
+* Methods after the first down the chain are given the returned data from the last function call via an empty array that is used as a flag that tells jquery.php which parameter to pass that data to
 * The point of PHP function chaining is to create a versitile shorthand for writing sequential function calls that depend on the returned results from functions called previously as values passed to their parameters

 It will be far easier to simply demonstrate some usage scenarios: